SpikyCherry/DSA3101_group9/README.md

 3. **Modeling**
    - Each question runs a separate training pipeline using their preprocessed dataset.
-   - Trained models are saved under `models/question_x/`.
+   - Models are trained in train_model.py of their respective question folder and saved under `models/question_x/` once completed.

 4. **Notebook Reporting**
    - Each `analysis.ipynb` provides an end-to-end record: data exploration, model comparisons, visualization, and insights.